 The following list addresses some typical authentication problems:

-If users and client applications are unable to access a database that is configured in a group, perform the following steps to fix the problem:
+If users and client applications are unable to access a database that is configured in a group, then perform the following steps to fix the problem: